polymorphic/tesla-model-y-checklist/README.md

 Please don't be "that guy" that blocks Tesla deliveries and staff for hours while going over your new car with a microscope!
 You can report all of the above after you get home, at your leisure: you have a day/100 miles.
 It’s not like you won’t accept the car because of some minor issue that can be fixed by a mobile service tech later (but won’t be fixed at pickup).
-Critical things to check on site are VIN, color, wheels, etc. and critical safety, like being able to lock/unlock the car and put it in park.
 Visit and check the local super charger while you are there, too.

 Better yet, if you can, pick up the car in person at an express checkout site.
 Assuming all of your affairs are in order via the website, Tesla will park your car in their lot and put your name on it.
 You simply sign the paperwork they leave on the dash,